Michael-Geel/Demo-Repo/README.md

 Going to commit here on this code, then will re-commit when time to push.

 Use git push to send updates to the live environment repository where the project is hosted.
+Attempting git push here failed.
+Need to learn the missing material necessary to successfully complete the push.